snowyu/node-abstract-nosql/README.md

 ## Changes

+* DB constructor allows no location.
++ Add synchronous methods supports.
-Add the synchronous methods support now.
+  * Add the synchronous methods support now.
 You can implement the synchronous methods only.
-The asynchronous methods will be simulated via these synchronous methods.
-If you wanna support the asynchronous methods only, just do not implement these synchronous methods.
+  * The asynchronous methods will be simulated via these synchronous methods.
+If you wanna
+  * support the asynchronous methods only, just do not implement these synchronous methods.
-But if you wanna support the synchronous only, you should override the asynchronous methods to disable it.
+  * But if you wanna support the synchronous only, you should override the asynchronous methods to disable it.

 ## Example